Q&A: Can Vitamin C Supplements Boost Your Health Beyond a Balanced Diet?

 Research on Dietary Vitamin C and Health

-Research has explored the association of dietary vitamin C with various diseases.
-Meta-analyses indicate that dietary vitamin C intake is inversely associated with oesophageal cancer (6) and lung cancer (7), but not with ovarian cancer (8) or pancreatic cancer (9).
-Dietary vitamin C consumption has several benefits related to heart health, with deficiencies linked to a higher risk of mortality from cardiovascular disease (10).
-In a meta-analysis of 16 prospective studies, the risk of stroke was inversely associated with dietary and circulating vitamin C levels, although supplements showed no clear preventive effect (11).
-A meta-analysis of 28 observational studies found that higher dietary and circulating (serum and plasma) vitamin C levels were inversely associated with metabolic syndrome, with higher levels linked to a lower risk of the condition (12).
-A genetic variant in a SVCT1 gene, which can serve as a proxy for lifetime ascorbate concentrations, supports a causal association of vitamin C with age-related cataracts (13).
+Dietary vitamin C consumption has several benefits related to heart health, with deficiencies linked to a higher risk of mortality from cardiovascular disease (23).
+In a meta-analysis of 16 prospective studies, the risk of stroke was inversely associated with dietary and circulating vitamin C levels, although supplements showed no clear preventive effect (24).
+A meta-analysis of 28 observational studies found that higher dietary and circulating (serum and plasma) vitamin C levels were inversely associated with metabolic syndrome, with higher levels linked to a lower risk of the condition (25).
+A genetic variant in a SVCT1 gene, which can serve as a proxy for lifetime ascorbate concentrations, supports a causal association of vitamin C with age-related cataracts (26).

-Granger and Eck (14) initially argued that supplementation in populations with sufficient vitamin C intake from dietary sources would not provide additional benefits in disease prevention.
-The effectiveness of vitamin C supplementation, traditionally believed to be limited by the saturation of the SVCT1 transporter at high doses (15), appears to be enhanced through regular high-dose intake (16).
-Increased dosage has been shown to potentially upregulate the expression of SVCT2, another transporter, which could compensate for SVCT1's limitations, thus improving Vitamin C uptake in skeletal muscle(16).
-Various forms of vitamin C supplementation, including innovative ones like liposomal vitamin C, are under study to evaluate their efficacy in enhancing delivery directly to cells, thus allowing higher levels of vitamin C to be absorbed without transporter saturation (refer to Table 4 below).
-This liposomal form is particularly noted for its higher bioavailability, which might enable more effective absorption and utilisation of vitamin C at higher doses.
+Vitamin C is also one of the most popular dietary supplements worldwide (7).
+Granger and Eck (27) initially argued that supplementation in populations with sufficient vitamin C intake from dietary sources would not provide additional benefits in disease prevention.
+The effectiveness of vitamin C supplementation, traditionally believed to be limited by the saturation of the SVCT1 transporter at high doses (28), appears to be enhanced through regular high-dose intake (29).
+Increased dosage has been shown to potentially upregulate the expression of SVCT2, another transporter, which could compensate for SVCT1's limitations, thus improving vitamin C uptake in skeletal muscle (29).
+Various forms of vitamin C supplementation are available including tablets, capsules, powders, chewable gummies and innovative ones such as liposomal vitamin C and buffered vitamin C and Ester C (refer to Table 4 below).
+The liposomal form of vitamin C is recognised for its enhanced bioavailability, which may allow for more effective absorption and utilisation at higher doses.
+This enables higher concentrations of vitamin C to be absorbed without being hindered by transporter saturation.
 Yet, conclusive scientific evidence confirming the superiority of liposomal vitamin C over traditional forms is still developing, with ongoing research needed to confirm these findings.

 Table 4: Vitamin C supplements forms